micahdbak/droppr/README.md

+# droppr

+**droppr** is a peer-to-peer file transfer service.

+Copyright (C) 2024 droppr.
+All rights reserved.

+---

+## Current Implementations

+[droppr.ca](https://droppr.ca), [droppr.me](https://droppr.me), and [droppr.net](https://droppr.net) all serve the client (see the client directory for source code).

+`sc.droppr.net` serves the signal channel (see the signalchannel directory for source code).

+`relay.droppr.net` serves the [eturnal](https://eturnal.net) STUN and TURN server, which is configured using the eturnal.yml configuration file.

+All of these domains and subdomains point to a central DigitalOcean droplet that uses `nginx` to route incoming requests to different services.

+---

-# Droppr.
+# Mountain Madness 2024

-Droppr is a novel file transfer app / website / program created by Micah Baker, Nakul Bansal, Johnny Deng, and Simon Purdon for the Mountain Madness 2024 Hackathon on the Simon Fraser University Burnaby Mountain campus.

 ## Prompt: A New Perspective